boyum/jossing/docs/GAMEBOARD_IMPROVEMENT_PLAN.md

 ## 2. Interactive Elements & Feedback

-- Card selection: Highlight playable cards with glow or bounce.
-Animate cards when played.
+- ~~Card selection: Highlight playable cards with glow or bounce.
+Animate cards when played.~~
+  - **Completed:** Playable cards are now highlighted with a green glow and bounce animation.
+When a card is played, it animates with a fade-out effect for visual feedback.
-- Turn feedback: Use animations and sounds to indicate whose turn it is.
+- ~~Turn feedback: Use animations and sounds to indicate whose turn it is.~~
+  - **Completed:** The current player's turn is indicated with a bounce and glowing ring animation on their avatar, and a pulsing green message in the play area.
+(Sound effects can be added in future iterations.)
 - Action buttons: Large, colorful buttons for actions (Play, Pass, Hint).
 Disable buttons when not usable.
 - Tooltips: Friendly tooltips or mascot speech bubbles for guidance.